StephenGenusa/semantic-qa-gen/README.md

 #### Key Concept Extraction
 Important concepts, terms, and ideas are automatically identified in each chunk, forming the basis for targeted question generation.

-#### Educational Level Classification (Optional)
-Content is classified by appropriate educational level (elementary, high school, undergraduate, etc.) to help generate questions at suitable complexity levels.
-You can remove this metadata if it isn't applicable to your dataset.

 ### Question Generation